gmc-code/PC-algorithms1/docs/pseudoode_for_maths/pseudocode_for_maths.rst

 ==========================
-Pseudocode
+Pseudocode for maths
 ==========================

 | Pseudocode is known as Structured English.
 | Pseudocode is a way of writing a program that generalizes it for conversion into a programming language.
 | Pseudocode represents the the steps of the program in natural language and mathematical notation.
 | Pseudocode describes the logic of the program or algorithm.

-| The keywords below are in UPPERCASE.
+| For maths in Victoria, the convention is to use the keywords in **bold** lowercase.

 ----